 Semi-automated annotation

-Leveraging semi-automated tools can fasten the annotation process by providing assistance by using OCR for handwriting recognition algorithms.
-These tools can automatically create text transcriptions, which can then be reviewed and corrected by human annotators.
+Leveraging semi-automated tools can speed up the annotation process by assisting OCR for handwriting recognition algorithms.
+These tools can automatically create text transcriptions, which human annotators can review and correct.
 This human-in-the-loop approach can significantly reduce the amount of time required for manual annotation while ensuring the quality of the data.

 Our recommendations